accessibilitywars/zaw2/content/builds/heal-alac-paragon.md

 [extra]
 series = "warrior"
-tagline = "It goes on, and on, and on and on, when me and you party together..." keywords = "Guild Wars 2, GW2, LI, Warrior, Paragon" toc = true balance = "2026-07"
+tagline = "I want to scream, and shout, and let it all out!" keywords = "Guild Wars 2, GW2, LI, Warrior, Paragon" toc = true balance = "2026-07"